punter82/Sapient-Nodejs-workshop/Advanced Level/README.md

 <h4>4)Todo App Complete Demo</h4>
 <ul>
  <li> Integration of the login flow with Todo App</li>
- <li> Working with JSon files and walkhtrough of the app with Express/JADE layout</li>
+ <li> Working with JSON files and walkhtrough of the app with Express/JADE layout</li>
 </ul>

 <h4>5) Other Advanced Topics</h4>